 5) Privacy & Digital Safety

 Smart home safety also includes account safety.
-These guides help households build secure habits (without paranoia or tech jargon) and keep control of devices and logins.
+These guides help households build secure habits without paranoia or unnecessary technical complexity.

 6) Wi-Fi & Connectivity